Fulbright U.S. Scholar Program

 Ashley Weibel, Mines Fulbright Scholar Liaision

-Assistant Director, Office of Nationally Competitive Scholarships (a University Honors & Scholars program)
+Assistant Director, Office of Nationally Competitive Scholarships, University Honors & Scholars

 ashley.weibel@mines.edu